Sturgeon says election 'disastrous' for May

-LONDON Scottish National Party leader Nicola Sturgeon said the results of the election were disappointing for her party but were disastrous for Prime Minister Theresa May.
+LONDON (Reuters) - Scottish National Party leader Nicola Sturgeon said the results of the election were disappointing for her party but were disastrous for Prime Minister Theresa May.

 "Clearly it's a disappointing result, we've lost some tremendous MPs," Nicola Sturgeon said.